What is the design register?

 What is an invalidity procedure?

-It is the cancellation of a design which may be requested from the OHIM.
-The procedure requires only exchanges of correspondence between the parties and ends with a decision made by the OHIM.
+It is the cancellation of a design which may be requested from the EUIPO.
+The procedure requires only exchanges of correspondence between the parties and ends with a decision made by the EUIPO.

 How long does it take to have a design registered?